scollins83/CarND-Behavioral-Cloning-P3/README.md

 See model architecture section.

 The final model occurred from a checkpoint taken at Epoch 3.

+Here is the video generated of the car driving a successful lap using the 'video.py' script included with the project.
+Unfortunately, the video files were too large to commit to git gracefully, but I uploaded the videos to youtube.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tFMG-lT_z2M?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 Hyperparameters used, and can be found in file 'local_configuration.json'